jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d822fd413a79914d39e9901
+id: 5d822fd413a79914d39e9902
-title: Part 57
+title: Part 58
 challengeType: 0
 ---

 # --description--

-Remove the `margin` and `border-top` properties and values from `bb2a` to turn it into a triangle for the top of the building.
+Finally, on the `border-bottom` property of `bb2a`, change the `1vw` to `5vh` and change the `#000` color to your `--building-color2` variable.
+There you go, now it looks good!
+At any time throughout this project, you can comment out or remove the `border` property you added to everything at the beginning to see what the buildings will look like when that gets removed at the end.

 # --hints--